martinmoene/lest/README.md

 **lest_NO_SHORT_ASSERTION_NAMES**
 Define this to omit the shortened alias macros for the lest_EXPECT... macros.

+**lest_USE_REGEX_SEARCH**
+Define this to enable regular expressions to select tests.

+Note: The standard library of GCC 4.8.1 doesn't yet support this use of regular expressions.
+The library of VC13 and VC14 CTP 3 *can* use regular expressions, but cannot compile the latest variant of lest.

 ### Namespace
 namespace **lest** { }
 Types and functions are located in namespace lest.